In one paragraph

 Direct answer

 The Noida International Airport at Jewar (IATA: DXN) opened for domestic operations on 15 June 2026 with IndiGo and Akasa Air.
-International terminal operations are targeted for October 2026.
+International flights are targeted for the winter schedule (around late October 2026); not yet operating, with no airlines or routes confirmed.
 The airport opened approximately 4 years later than originally planned.
 YEIDA residential sectors are spread along the Yamuna Expressway, within a 5–30 km corridor from the airport terminal.

 The Yamuna Expressway corridor — what YEIDA governs